Sushi Sho (すし匠), 2016.04

 Followed by another two Tsumami.
 I always like the cooked Tako (octopus) here.
 Very subtle rubbery texture but more on the tender side, it is quite aromatic too.

 As you can see from the picture of first two nigiri, chef uses white-vinegared shari.
 While for this piece, akashari is used to match the deeper flavors of Kinmedai.

 One of my favorite produces of spring is Hotaru-ika, it is packed of umami juices and ovaries in the center.

-One of our favorite piece of the meal, the Aji has medium oil contents and high in flavor, it is really delicious that both my partner and i wanted to add another piece at last, unfortunately there’s no more left.
+One of my favorite pieces of the meal, the Aji has medium oil contents and high in flavor, it is really delicious that both my partner and i wanted to add another piece at last, unfortunately there's no more left.